yaricom/goNEAT_NS/README.md

 ![alt text][mazens_medium_winner_path]

 As you can see from the plot above the evolution guided by Novelty Search was able to find the effective maze solver agent.
-The trajectory of solver agent is close to optimal taking into account motion dynamics of the simulated robot.
+The trajectory of the solver agent is close to optimal taking into account motion dynamics of the simulated robot.